 - In a mason jar, combine extra virgin olive oil, balsamic vinegar, dijon mustard, garlic clove, salt, and pepper.

 - Seal with the lid and shake well to combine.
-I use about 3/4 of this recipe for this salad.
-Leftover dressing to use on your next salad is never a bad thing.
+I use about 3/4 of this recipe for this beet salad.
+Leftover dressing for your next salad is never a bad thing.

-- Pre-cook beets – You can roast the beets up to 3 days ahead of time.
-Allow them to cool before storing them in an airtight container in the refrigerator.
+- Prep-Ahead: You can roast the beets and make the dressing up to 3 days ahead of time and store them in the refrigerator.
+Shake the dressing just before serving.

 This stunning salad is hearty and satisfying enough to be a meal on its own, or it makes the perfect side dish.
 Pair it with:

-The arugula’s peppery taste provides a fresh contrast to the sweetness of the beets.
+The arugula’s peppery flavor is a nice contrast to the sweetness of the beets.
 Tossed in the best balsamic vinaigrette, this salad is not only delicious, but it hits so many textures with the crunch of the toasted pecans and the creaminess of the cheese.
-This Roasted Beet Salad shows up at every holiday buffet in our family and it always disappears fast.
+This Roasted Beet Salad shows up at every holiday buffet in our family, and it always disappears fast.

 Ingredients